 It is a common misconception that the qualifications for visa renewal are different than those for a first visa.
 In actuality, all the same criteria apply.
 Principally, the U.S. consular officer must be convinced that you will return to your home country after your visit to the U.S. and that you will not violate U.S. immigration or criminal laws.
 Your prior travel history is one important factor that the officer will consider in making this determination, but it's not the only factor.
 Let's look at the most likely causes for denial.

-If you remained in the U.S. past your permitted stay on a current or now-expired visa during a prior trip there, you stand a much lower chance that your visa will be renewed.
+If, during a prior trip, you remained in the United States past your permitted stay on a current or now-expired visa, you stand a much lower chance that your visa will be renewed.
 You can doublecheck by looking at your I-94, which a Customs and Border Protection (CBP) official prepared for you upon U.S. entry.
 It contains the date by which you were expected to leave.
 If you remained in the U.S. past that date without proper permission, that means you overstayed.

 If you overstayed by more than 180 days, you will be ineligible for a visa for at least the next three years.
 An overstay of 365 days or more leads to visa ineligibility for ten years.

 Waivers are available, but consular officers do not usually request waivers for tourist visa applicants with recent overstays, absent extraordinary circumstances.

 There are only a few types of "work" that you can legally do as a tourist/business visitor to the United States.
 The most common violations of this rule involve visitors who provide private child care or housekeeping, perform as musicians (even if unpaid), work in a family business, or freelance in their profession.

 U.S. consular officers can ask many questions and conduct independent investigations, thus bringing such information to light.